seppinho/mutserve/README.md

 [![Build Status](https://travis-ci.org/seppinho/mutserve.svg?branch=master)](https://travis-ci.org/seppinho/mutserve)
 [![Twitter Follow](https://img.shields.io/twitter/follow/mtdnaserver.svg?style=social&label=Follow)](https://twitter.com/mtdnaserver)

-Mutserve is a library to detect heteroplasmic and homoplasmic sites in mtDNA NGS data.
+Mutserve is a variant caller for mtDNA with focus on heteroplasmic site detection in sequencing data.
 It has been integrated in [mtDNA-Server](https://mtdna-server.uibk.ac.at).
 For scalability reasons, mutserve is parallelized using Hadoop MapReduce but also available as a standalone tool.

 ## Differences to mtDNA-Server